ExxistanceDC/Segagaga-English-Translation/README.md

 - All in-game dialogue translated
 - All chapter dialogue translated
 - All cutscenes subtitled in English
+- All in-game UI textures redrawn in English
+- Title Screen/Options/Save/Load screens redrawn in English
 - End credits translated
-- All in-game UI textures redrawn in English
-- All title Screen/Options/Save/Load screens redrawn in English
+- Game manual redrawn in faithful style to the original

+## **Patching Instructions**